 Links to shops are only suggestions on where you can find parts.
 I am not connected to any of the linked vendors and don't endorse them.
 Links are also supposed to show you how the required parts are called and look like.

 Some lamp bases use snap-off support.
-The supports look like small ring segments that should be removable with very little force and should leave you with a good surface.
+The supports look like small ring segments, tabs or cylinders that should be removable with very little force and should leave you with a good surface.
 They are only tested with PLA/PLA+ filament.
 Using other filaments may make support removal more difficult.

 Bambu Base | |

 While I do not want to endorse BambuLab (since I am a huge Prusa Fan), this still is the recommended Base option since it is the easiest and safest to assemble.
 No electrical skills or wiring mains voltage required.
 You can get the LED Kit either on the BambuLab Shop or (cheaper) on AliExpress.
 Simply search for LED Lamp Kit 001.
-This Base is a remix of the LED Lamp 001 Base by Bambu Lab.
 BOM:

 Printed Parts: